 SHARING FR.
 LEONARD’ S CONTRIBUTION TO the chaplaincy

-- Leonard has been working very hard with the chaplaincy councils for the past months to revamp and to rejuvenate the African communities especially our youth.
-He has identified and formed a new team of leaders to help him in winning back all our Catholic members who have left their Catholic faiths on arriving in Finland.
+- Leonard has been working very hard with the chaplaincy councils for the past months to revamp and rejuvenate the African communities, especially our youth.
+He has identified and formed a new team of leaders to help him in winning back all our Catholic members who have left their Catholic faiths upon arriving in Finland.

 - Secondly, I am happy to share with you all that Fr.
-Leonard has shown to be most pastorally inclined, involved, concerned and committed on Pastoral issues and priorities.
-I want to mention in particular his commitment in helping our African brethren’s who are in the Finland prison, asylum camps, deportation camps or even his large hearts towards those that are facing different challenges in Finland.
+Leonard has shown to be most pastorally inclined, involved, concerned and committed to Pastoral issues and priorities.
+I want to mention in particular his commitment to helping our African brethren who are in the Finland prison, asylum camps, deportation camps or even his large heart towards those that are facing different challenges in Finland.
 Let’s give him a big hand of applause.